anchemy/kreat/posts/ai.md

 ---
-title: Simple example blog post
+title: /ai
-summary: A post showcasing all styling for article elements
+summary: My stance on Artificial Intelligence - in art, self-development, and its environmental impact, etc.
-date: 2018-11-23
+date: 2025-07-19
 tags:
   - CSS
 ---